 Most IG Stories features are available to all users, including:

 Instagram Stories features (L – R): Question stickers, Giphy gifs in Create Mode, and Memories

 - Posts of photos and videos (within 15 seconds in length)

 - Live video streaming

-- Instagram Stories Highlights on your profile page, what are collections of stories available even after expiration
+- Story Highlights on your profile page (collections of Stories available even after expiration)

 - Stickers, gifs, polls, live chats, questions, emoji sliders, and other interactive functions

 However, if you’re on a business account, there are a few additional features you can tap into: